Museum Studies Professionals

 • Those planning a museum or other cultural preservation project may also apply and may be accepted depending upon availability

-• The training is tuition free to the participants and lunch will be provided
+The training is tuition free to the participants

-• Application form and complete application instructions are available here.
-Review of applications begins March 3, 2014.
+• Application form and complete application instructions will be available early in 2015.

 Read about the 2012 institute here.

-For more information call Deborah Lustig at 510-643-7238 or email namsiucb AT gmail DOT com.
+For more information call Christine Trost at 510-643-7237 or email namsiucb AT gmail DOT com.

 Join our Listserv